 [Draft]

-Talks: ZJU, NTU, BU Economics, IIOC; by coauthor: Microsoft, Jinan-SHUFE IO
+Talks: ZJU, NTU, BU Economics, IIOC, Paris Digital Conference, Queen’s University Smith; by coauthor: Microsoft, Jinan-SHUFE IO

 • Cloud computing creates big welfare benefits, particularly for smaller firms, but we find that cloud customers are sticky to old cloud products, thus undermining cloud’s benefits.
 Cloud migration services and introductory discounts, which incentivize firms to try new products, can improve both consumer welfare and provider revenue.

 Why Do Index Funds Have Market Power?
-Quantifying Frictions in the Index Fund Market [New]
+Quantifying Frictions in the Index Fund Market [Under Revision]

 with Zach Brown, Mark Egan, Jihye Jeon, and Alex Wu